kartonfarkas/api_docs/source/integrations/automation_center/node_resource_options_endpoint.rst

      - Description
    * - ID
      - int
-     - integer ID that identifies the resource
+     - Integer ID that identifies the resource
    * - name
      - string
-     - name of the resource (usually this should be specified by the customer.)
+     - Name of the resource, usually this should be specified by the customer.

 Normal Result: